Serving Greater Calgary, Medicine Hat, Airdrie, Lethbridge, Didsbury1-833-436-1098

 Install a slab pier system underneath your concrete slab floor.
 These piers can extend down to strong supporting soils, ensuring long-term support.

 We can fix your cracked slab floors once and for all!
 Call us for a free floor slab repair quote today!
-We serve Chestermere, Cochrane, Calgary, and many nearby areas in Alberta.
+We serve Lethbridge, Calgary, Medicine Hat, and many nearby areas in Alberta.

 When a floor slab settles, the damage can manifest itself in many ways.
 Along with cracks in the concrete, the floors can separate from the walls as they sink downwards.
 Alternatively, the interior wall may be pulled down with the floor, instead separating from the ceiling.
 Walls can also pull away from other walls, and interior wall cracks can form -- commonly off the corners of interior doors.